davimf/order-auth/docs/adrs/ADR01.md

   the implementation of secure authentication.
 * **Standardization:** JWT is a widely adopted standard, ensuring interoperability and ease of use.

+### Gateway and Enhanced Security: Kong API Gateway

+* **Centralized Security Management:** Kong simplifies security administration and enforcement through its rich plugin ecosystem, providing a centralized point for managing security policies, including authentication, authorization, and rate limiting.
+* **Rate Limiting Implementation:** Rate limiting will be implemented at the Kong gateway level to protect our APIs from abuse, such as DoS attacks and excessive usage from malicious actors, and ensure fair usage.
+    - Will be configured based on requests per minute, with dynamic adjustments based on real-time traffic patterns and anomaly detection.
+    - Will be configured based on requests per IP, user, or other entity related, providing granular control over usage.
+* **Extensibility and Scalability:** Kong is highly extensible and scalable, ensuring that our security infrastructure can grow with our application, accommodating increasing traffic and complexity.

 ## Consequences

 ### PostgreSQL (SQL)